lelandsampson/Leland-Sampson-Website/presentations.md

 <h2 align="center"><a id="conference-presentations"></a>Conference Presentations</h2>

+### Tech Tips and Practical AI, Part 2: A deep breath and a deeper dive
+**2024 ABA Forum on Building Access to Justice for All**
+Presentation highlighted a variety of tools featuring deep dives on how IOLTA funders could leverage generative AI tools to analyze programs and integrate AI tools into existing workflows.

+### Generative AI Seminar
+**2024 Hawaii State Bar Association Convention**
+Presentation provided an overview of generative AI, including descriptions and demonstrations of commercial and legal tools, a discussion of deep fakes, and how to craft more effective prompts.

+### Practical Tech Tips – AI Edition
+**2024 MSBA Legal Summit and Annual Meeting**
+A presentation on practical, cost-effective AI tools for improving efficiency in legal and library work.
+Covered tools for content generation, text analysis, and multimedia translation, with a focus on enhancing productivity, data security, and service quality.

+### We Sow, You Reap: Gathering a Bounty of Legal Information
+**2024 Maryland Library Association Annual Conference**
+Presented a session on effectively using legal reference materials including Court Help pages, the People’s Law Library, and Frontlines Legal Reference training for public libraries.

+### Tech-Savvy: Tools, Tips, and Tricks for Tomorrow’s Law Librarians
+**2024 Law Library Association of Maryland Legal Research Institute**
+Through real-world scenarios this presentation demonstrated a variety of tools and tips to help law librarians stay at the forefront of legal information management.

+### Practical AI
+**2024 MSBA Solo and Small Firm Section**
+Presented a webinar focused on useful day-to-day applications of generative artificial intelligence (AI).

+### 40 Tech Tips and Practical AI
+**2023 ABA Forum on Building Access to Justice for All**
+Presented, to a nationwide audience, tools that may be useful in day-to-day work with a special focus on generative artificial intelligence tools and techniques.

 ### Practical AI: Using AI for Administrative Functions in Bar Associations and Law Firms
 **2023 Mid-Atlantic Bar Conference**
 This presentation at the 45th annual conference included in-depth discussions of how organizations can make use of AI tools to improve efficiency and workflow.
 Visit the event page for more details and links to tools and tips.